Merrimack Pharmaceuticals: Recognizing Patterns of Collaboration

 Merrimack’s leaders felt it was an important time to understand the current state of their organization and whether they were living its collaborative vision.

-As a first step, CCL researchers explored how work happens at Merrimack and which networks among people and teams are most critical to success.
+As a first step, our researchers explored how work happens at Merrimack and which networks among people and teams are most critical to success.
 They measured the density of connections within and across three important boundaries:

-- Vertical boundaries among management levels
+- Vertical boundaries among management levels,

-- Geographic boundaries within and across workspaces
+- Geographic boundaries within and across workspaces.

-The results helped Merrimack fill in “the whitespace” on their organizational chart; by measuring and understanding their actual patterns of collaboration they took informed action to support and extend the company’s collaborative vision.
+The results helped Merrimack fill in “the whitespace” on their organizational chart.
+By measuring and understanding their actual patterns of collaboration they took informed action to support and extend the company’s collaborative vision.

-CCL and Merrimack designed 3 interactive workshops that were delivered over a 14-month timeframe.
+We designed 3 interactive workshops that were delivered over a 14-month timeframe.